 - Add the berries and any sweetener last

 - Blend until smooth.
 Add a bit more water if the mix is not blending due to the thickness of the mixture.

 - Taste to make sure you've achieved the desired sweetness.

 - If you want to use fresh berries instead of frozen, that’s fine.
 Frozen berries can be a bit more affordable.
 Just add a few ice cubes to chill the mixture.

 - Freeze the other half of the banana and use it with your next smoothie.

 - Find the brand of vanilla greek yogurt with the lowest sugar.
 I used Oikos at 11 grams per cup.

-- You don’t have to add sweetener.
+- The agave or honey is optional.
+Omit sweetener to reduce the calories and carbs in this recipe.
 The banana and berries will actually make the smoothie sweet.
-If you prefer a sweeter smoothie, you can add a few drops of Stevia for a low carb boost of sweet.
-You can also add a tablespoon of agave nectar or honey, just make sure that you add in those calories.
+If you prefer, you can add a few drops of Stevia for a low carb boost of sweet instead.